San Francisco Museum of Modern Art (SFMoMA) is the largest museum of modern art in the United States.

-If a bus is your preferred mode of transport, get on to any bus heading towards Mission Street, Howard Street, Third Street, or Second Street near the
+If a bus is your preferred mode of transport, get on to any bus heading towards Mission Street, Howard Street, Third Street, or Second Street.

-Museum’s garage on Minna Street is a few steps away from Third Street main entrance.
+SFO’s Museum of Modern Art has its garage on Minna Street, a few steps from Third Street’s main entrance.

 The parking is open from 7 am to 11 pm daily.

-From Friday to Tuesday, the premier art destination opens at 10 am and closes at 5 pm.
+From Friday to Tuesday, the San Francisco Museum of Modern Art opens at 10 am and closes at 5 pm.

-On Thursday SFMoMA stays open longer – till 9 pm.
+On Thursday, SFMoMA continues to stay open till 8 pm.